particle-iot/docs/src/content/reference/device-os/firmware.md

 | Wake from ULTRA_LOW_POWER sleep | &nbsp; | &nbsp; | &check; |
 | Wake from HIBERNATE sleep | &nbsp; | &nbsp; | &nbsp; |

+The first example configures the cellular modem to both stay awake and for the network to be a wake source.
+If incoming data, from a function call, variable request, subscribed event, or OTA request arrives, the device will wake from sleep mode.

+The second example adds the `SystemSleepNetworkFlag::INACTIVE_STANDBY` flag which keeps the cellular modem powered, but does not wake the MCU for received data.
+This is most similar to `SLEEP_NETWORK_STANDBY`.

 ### analog() (SystemSleepConfiguration)